 You want something that will give you at least 85mm on an FX full-frame camera; this will enable you to shoot head-and-shoulders or half-length portraits from a natural distance, without invading your subject’s personal space.
-If, however, you’re using a DX-format camera with a 1.5x crop factor, a 50mm lens will give you a similar effective focal length of 75mm.
+If, however, you’re using a DX-format camera with a 1.5x crop factor, you can use a 50mm lens, as this will give you a similar effective focal length of 75mm.
 All of the lenses in this guide are compatible with both FX-format and DX-format cameras, and we've included focal length conversions in the specs so DX users can get a sense of how the lens will perform on their camera.

 1. Tamron SP 85mm f/1.8 Di VC USD

 A solid performer in every respect

 Focal Length: 85mm | Equivalent focal length (DX): 127.5mm | Lens construction: 13 elements in 9 groups | No. of diaphragm blades: 9 | Minimum focus distance: 0.8m | Filter size: 67mm | Dimensions: 85x 89mm | Weight: 660g